microsoft/onnxruntime/docs/Hosting_Application_Usage.md

 ```

+Note: The only mandatory argument for the program here is `model_path`

 ## Start the Server

-To host an ONNX model as REST API server, you simply need to run as:
+To host an ONNX model as a REST API server, run:

 ```
 ./onnxruntime_hosting -m /<your>/<model>/<path>